🧬

 Common inquiries about the breed

-Yes, due to their elongated spine, they are susceptible to Intervertebral Disc Disease (IVDD).
-Maintaining a healthy weight and avoiding jumping from heights is essential.
+Yes, due to their elongated spine, they are susceptible to Intervertebral Disc Disease (IVDD) and should avoid jumping from high furniture.

-It requires regular brushing to prevent matting, especially behind the ears and on the feathering of the legs.
+They require regular brushing at least 2-3 times a week to prevent matting, especially behind the ears and under the legs.

-They adapt well to apartment life provided they receive adequate daily exercise and are not left alone for extended periods.
+Yes, they adapt well to apartment living provided they receive adequate daily exercise and are not left alone for extended periods.

 View Official FCI Standard